-■Registering a local index register, local long index register, and file register for which "Use File Register of Each Program" is selected

-By transferring data of the following devices to global devices in a GX Works3 program in advance, they can be registered as a monitoring target and/or monitoring condition in GX LogViewer.

-- · Local index register

-- · Local long index register

-- File register for which "Use File Register of Each Program" is selected in "File Setting" of "CPU Parameter" in GX Works3
+- Local index register, local long index register and file register for which "Use File Register of Each Program" is selected For the following registers (device), a monitoring target and/or monitoring condition cannot be specified with a program file name. - · Local index register - · Local long index register - File register for which "Use File Register of Each Program" is selected in "File Setting" of "CPU Parameter" in GX Works3.
+By transferring data of the device above to the global devices in a GX Works3 program in advance, the devices can be

-Labels or devices to be monitored and their data type can be registered in this tab.
+Specify a label or device to be monitored and their data types.